TheMettaCode/TheMettaCode/README.md

 - 👋 Hi, I’m @TheMettaCode
 - 👀 I’m interested in learning all that I can
 - 🌱 I’m currently learning to create my own APIs
-- 💞️ I’m looking to collaborate on pretty much anything
 - 📫 You can reach me here or on twitter @mettacodedev

 <!---